 CRE loans and C&I loans have in common the fact that they are made to businesses.
 But there are several differences between the two.

-Commercial Real Estate Loans (CRE Loans)
+Commercial Real Estate Loans (CRE Lending)

 CRE loans are for real estate, typically to build/acquire income-generating properties such as hotels, apartment buildings (multifamily), office buildings and retail stores (shopping centers).
 The volatility of real estate makes CRE loans somewhat more difficult to obtain than C&I loans.
 Both commercial real estate loans and C&I loans can overlap, as when equity from refinancing an existing asset loan (a C&I loan) funds a rental-property investment (a commercial real estate loan transaction).